Nutritional Therapy

 The Nutritional Therapist begins by conducting a comprehensive consultation and assessment of a person’s diet, lifestyle, and specific health concerns.
 Based on this information, the Nutritional Therapist and client discuss and agree on a customised nutrition and lifestyle plan that takes into account the individual’s unique needs and preferences.
 These recommendations can often be supported by findings from functional tests.

 Nutritional therapists educate their clients on the principles of balanced nutrition and guide them in making healthier food choices.
 They may also provide advice on nutritional supplements when necessary.
 Furthermore, nutritional therapists monitor their clients’ progress, make necessary adjustments to the nutrition and lifestyle plans, and offer ongoing support and motivation.
-Overall, their role is to empower individuals to take charge of their health by optimising their nutrition and making sustainable lifestyle changes to improve their well-being.
+Overall, their role is to empower individuals to take charge of their health by optimising their nutrition and making sustainable lifestyle changes to improve their well-being

 Accreditation

-Nutritional Therapy Accreditation & Professional Bodies Banner.jpg
+Nutritional Therapy Accreditations & Professional Bodues Logos

 Time Commitment